visgl/deck.gl/bindings/pydeck/docs/layer.rst

 The full `deck.gl layer catalog <https://github.com/uber/deck.gl/tree/master/docs/layers#deckgl-layer-catalog-overview>`__ is accessible via pydeck.
 This page will provide more examples of how to utilize the deck.gl catalog in Python via pydeck.

-.. warning:: Currently, in its beta version **pydeck will NOT raise an error on
+.. warning:: **pydeck does not currently raise an error on
              incorrect or omitted layer arguments**.
 If nothing renders in your viewport, check your browser's
              `developer console <https://javascript.info/devtools>`__ or review the layer catalog.